geogebra/geogebra/giac/README.md

 ## Supported platforms ##

-Currently only Linux has been tested.
-Mac OS X and Windows platforms are theoretically supported but yet untested.
+Currently only Linux and Mac OS X have been tested.
+The Windows platform is theoretically supported but yet untested.

 ## Prerequisites ##

+Install the [GMP](https://gmplib.org) development library.

+### Linux ###

-Install the GMP development library.
-On a Debian based system it can be performed by running `apt install libgmp-dev`.
+On a Debian based system it can be performed by running `sudo apt install libgmp-dev`.

+### Mac OS X ###

+Install [MacPorts](https://www.macports.org/install.php).
+Then `sudo port install gmp` will install GMP as well.

 ## Compilation ##